KANYEcode/stickers/README.md

 There is also a userscript which you can add to tampermonkey.
 It can save stickers, as well as search/add inline using : or |

-For examples
+Examples:
 > :duck

 > |pepe

-will display pepe stickers.
+will display duck or pepe stickers.